opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 ================

-The following links outline the feature deliverables from participating OPNFV projects in the Euphrates release.
+The following links outline the feature deliverables from participating OPNFV projects in the Fraser release.
 Each of the participating projects provides detailed descriptions about the delivered features including use cases, implementation, and configuration specifics.